Kroger (KR)

 Kroger was profitable over the last two years but held back by its large cost base.
 Its average operating margin of 1.9% was weak for a consumer retail business.
 This result isn’t too surprising given its low gross margin as a starting point.

-Looking at the trend in its profitability, Kroger’s operating margin decreased by 1.7 percentage points over the last year.
+Analyzing the trend in its profitability, Kroger’s operating margin decreased by 1.3 percentage points over the last year.
 Kroger’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-Kroger has shown mediocre cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 1.5%, subpar for a consumer retail business.
+Kroger has shown mediocre cash profitability relative to peers over the last two years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 1.8%, below what we’d expect for a consumer retail business.

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Kroger reported $5.07 billion of cash and $25.2 billion of debt on its balance sheet in the most recent quarter.
+Kroger reported $228 million of cash and $24.68 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-It was great to see Kroger’s full-year EPS guidance top analysts’ expectations.
-We were also happy its gross margin outperformed Wall Street’s estimates.
-On the other hand, its EPS missed and its revenue fell slightly short of Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock traded down 1.6% to $61.97 immediately after reporting.
+It was good to see Kroger narrowly top analysts’ gross margin expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its revenue fell slightly short of Wall Street’s estimates.
+Overall, this quarter was mixed.
+The stock remained flat at $67.47 immediately following the results.

-Kroger falls short of our quality standards.
-To begin with, its revenue growth was weak over the last three years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
-On top of that, its gross margins make it more challenging to reach positive operating profits compared to other consumer retail businesses.
+Kroger’s business quality ultimately falls short of our standards.
+To kick things off, its revenue has declined over the last three years.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its gross margins make it more challenging to reach positive operating profits compared to other consumer retail businesses.
+On top of that, its declining EPS over the last three years makes it a less attractive asset to the public markets.

-Kroger’s P/E ratio based on the next 12 months is 11.9x.
-This valuation multiple is fair, but we don’t have much confidence in the company.
-There are more exciting stocks to buy at the moment.
+Kroger’s P/E ratio based on the next 12 months is 14.1x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're pretty confident there are more exciting stocks to buy at the moment.